-Christopher J. Calhoun is a co-founder of MacroPore Biosurgery and has served as Chief Executive Officer, Vice-Chairman of the Board and Director since 1997, and as President since April 2002.
-Mr. Calhoun previously served as President from 1996 through 1998.
-Mr. Calhoun is also the co-inventor on multiple US and International patents used for our bioresorbable implant technology.
+Christopher J. Calhoun is a co-founder of MacroPore Biosurgery and has served as Chief Executive Officer, Vice-Chairman of the Board and Director since 1997.
+Mr. Calhoun has also served as the President of the Company from April 2002 to May 2004 and from 1996 to 1998.
+Mr. Calhoun is a co-inventor on multiple US and International patents used for our bioresorbable implant technology.
 These inventions include bioresorbable polymers for skeletal repair and regeneration, implant surfaces for tissue guidance, and postsurgical scar tissue reduction.
 Mr. Calhoun received a BA from the University of California, San Diego and an MBA from the University of Phoenix.
 Mr. Calhoun is Mr. Cox's son-in-law.

-Marc H. Hedrick, MD, joined MacroPore Biosurgery as Chief Scientific Officer, Medical Director and Director in November, 2002.
+Marc H. Hedrick, MD, President of MacroPore Biosurgery since May 2004, joined the Company as Chief Scientific Officer, Medical Director and Director in November, 2002.
 In December 2000 Dr. Hedrick co-founded, and served as President and Chief Executive Officer of StemSource, Inc., a company specializing in tissue bioengineering and regenerative cell technology.
 We acquired StemSource in November 2002.
 Dr. Hedrick is a General and Plastic Surgeon, and has been an Associate Professor of Surgery and Pediatrics at the University of California, Los Angeles (UCLA) since 1998, and has directed the Laboratory of Regenerative Bioengineering and Repair for the Department of Surgery at UCLA since 1998.
 Dr. Hedrick obtained his MD degree from the University of Texas Southwestern Medical School, Dallas.

 Ronald D. Henriksen joined MacroPore Biosurgery as Director in October 2002.
 Mr. Henriksen has served as Chief Investment Officer and Partner of Twilight Ventures, LLC (a venture capital company) since 2002.
-From 1988 to 2002, Mr. Henriksen served as President of the Advanced Research & Technology Institute of Indiana University, and from 1996 through 1998 as CEO of Itasca Ventures, LLC (a venture capital company), and from 1993 to 1995 as President/CEO of Khepri Pharmaceuticals, Inc. (a biotechnology company).
+From 1988 to 2002, Mr. Henriksen served as President of the Advanced Research & Technology Institute of Indiana University, and from 1996 through 1998 as CEO of Itasca Ventures, LLC (a venture capital company), and from 1993 to 1995 as President/CEO of Khepri

+Pharmaceuticals, Inc. (a biotechnology company).
 For twenty-three years previous to 1994 he held various managerial and executive positions with Eli Lilly and Company (a US healthcare company), including Managing Director for Brazil, Mexico and Central America.
 He is also a board member of QLT, Inc., Canada's largest biopharmaceutical company.
 Mr. Henriksen received his BS in Industrial Administration from Iowa State University and an MBA from Harvard Business School.
 He also served as an officer for four years in the US Navy.